-Coffee also works well for the skin as it contains antioxidants which help to improve skin texture and composition.
+Coffee also works well for the skin as it contains antioxidants that help to improve skin texture and composition.
 Coffee also helps us maintain overall good health by lowering stress and fighting depression.
-It protects against estrogen, and breast cancer as well against endometrial cancer.
-Coffee ensures healthy eyes by protecting the eyes against cataract, eyelid spasm, and retinal damage.
+It protects against estrogen, and breast cancer as well as endometrial cancer.
+Coffee ensures healthy eyes by protecting the eyes against cataracts, eyelid spasms, and retinal damage.

 Coffee also prevents the risk of asthma and prevents erectile dysfunction in men.
 Coffee can even add a few years to your life.

 How much coffee to drink in a day?

 This is one of the most common questions that everyone seems to ask.
 How much coffee is too much coffee?
 The correct amount of coffee to drink is 1-2 cups per day.
 If you exceed to this limit you might not get proper sleep and you can suffer from bowel problems like constipation.

 Caffeine in high amounts is detrimental to your health as your system will then be dependent on caffeine intake to perform various functions.
 In short, you will get addicted to coffee since caffeine is a type of drug.

 If your goal is to reap the maximum benefits out of your delicious coffee then limit your coffee consumption to 1 to 2 cups a day.
 And always have your coffee before 5 pm.
 This ensures that the coffee will not interrupt with your melatonin production, which is a type of sleep hormone.
 Also, it is always smart to put coconut oil or MCT oil in your coffee.